If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 Video Content:

-- Professional-looking images increase perceived credibility by 72%[2]
+- Before/after photos increase perceived credibility by 72%[2]

-- Product photos are the #1 factor in purchase decisions[2]
+- Visual content (photos/video) is the #1 factor influencing purchase decisions[2]

 The Equipment Breakdown: What to Buy, What to Skip